 - YouTube launched YouTube Shorts globally in July 2021 and crossed the 15 billion daily average views benchmark in the same month.
 (Source)

-- More than half of YouTube users watched videos on connected TV (CTV) devices in 2020.
+- More than half of YouTube users watched videos on connected TV (CTV) devices.
 (Source)

 - YouTube had 1 billion monthly active users by March 2013.
 (Source)